Interface SocketConnection

 - All Known Implementing Classes:

-s are usually managed by another class in this library, either an implementation representing a server or a client.
+SocketConnections are usually managed by another class in this library, either an implementation representing a server or a client.
 These classes are responsible for

 calling the callbacks set in this object.

 The callbacks registered by applications are named events.
-The applications registers event handler callbacks using on(String, GenericRunnable)
+The applications registers event handler callbacks using on(String, GenericRunnable).
+A list of valid event names

-is listed in the documentation of this method.
+for this SocketConnection is listed in the documentation of this method.

 None of the methods in this interface throw any checked exceptions.
 Exceptions in most callbacks or IO operations are caught internally by the implementation and passed to the

-event handlers, which is one of the few callbacks that should not throw an exception itself.
+error event handlers, which is one of the few callbacks that should not throw an exception itself.
 After an error, the connection is forcibly closed.

-, because it already contains several implemented methods and utility methods.
+Implementations should inherit from AbstractSocketConnection, because it already contains several implemented methods and utility methods.

 - API Note: